fastapi/fastapi/docs/en/docs/advanced/advanced-dependencies.md

 === "Python 3.6+ non-Annotated"

     !!! tip
-        Try to use the main, `Annotated` version better.
+        Prefer to use the `Annotated` version if possible.

     ```Python hl_lines="10"
     {!> ../../../docs_src/dependencies/tutorial011.py!}